-°) RIC and RIV vehicle charges are fees for the inclusion of foreign cars in the Group's trains in the Czech Republic, which are billed in the RIC (Regolamento Internazionale delle Carrozze) and RIV (Regolamento Internazionale Veicoli) regimes in accordance with the Conventions on the Mutual Use of Passenger Cars (RIC) and Freight Wagons (RIV) in the international accordance with the Conventions on the Mutual Use of Passenger Cars (RIC) and Freight Wagons (RIV) in the international transport.
+) RIC and RIV vehicle charges are fees for the inclusion of foreign cars in the Group's trains in the Czech Republic, which are billed in the RIC (Regolamento Internazionale delle Carrozze) and RIV (Regolamento Internazionale Veicoli) regimes in accordance with the Conventions on the Mutual Use of Passenger Cars (RIC) and Freight Wagons (RIV) in the international transport.

-) Costs on the line Operation, maintenance and other services related to ICT were reported in 2021 on the lines Telecommunication, data and postal services, Operation, maintenance and other services related to IT, Purchase of services in the field of telematics and Other services.
+O Costs on the line Operation, maintenance and other services related to ICT were reported in 2021 on the lines

+Telecommunication, data and postal services, Operation, maintenance and other services related to IT, Purchase of services in the field of telematics and Other services.